- Associate Professor, Environmental Studies, University of Montana

 "What makes a mountain, hill or prairie a ‘sacred’ place for Native Americans?"
 The Conversation, February 16, 2017.
 (Reprinted in Lee Newspapers).

 "How Standing Rock Became a Site of Pilgrimage," The Conversation, December 6, 2016.
 (Reprinted in Univision, December 9, 2016 as "Como el Standing Rock se Convirtio en un Lugar de Peregrinacion").

 "Why Understanding Native American Religion is Important for Resolving the Dakota Access Pipeline Crisis," The Conversation, November 2, 2016.
-(Reprinted in the Washington Post, November 4, 2016 and Newsweek, November 6, 2016).
+(Reprinted in the Washington Post, November 4, 2016).

 "Smudging: Plants, Purification and Prayer," Montana Naturalist, Spring/Summer 2016.